Suspected cocaine ring busted in Rifle

 - Wilbert Salvador Ponce Meza, 25, charged with multiple counts of distribution and possession of narcotics

-The investigation was conducted by the TRIDENT/TAG joint task force, Garfield County Sheriff’s Office, Rifle Police Department, Drug Enforcement Agencies of Glenwood Springs, Grand Junction and Montrose, Colorado Bureau of Investigation, Western Colorado Drug Task Force, GRANITE Task Force of Eagle County, Southwest Drug Task Force, 7th Judicial Task Force, US Postal Inspector and the assistance of the Garfield County All Hazards Response Team, the release states.
+The investigation was conducted by the TRIDENT/TAG joint task force, Garfield County Sheriff’s Office, Rifle Police Department, Drug Enforcement Agencies of Glenwood Springs, Grand Junction and Montrose, Colorado Bureau of Investigation, Western Colorado Drug Task Force, GRANITE Task Force of Eagle County, Southwest Drug Task Force, 7th Judicial Task Force, US Postal Inspector, and the assistance of the Garfield County All Hazards Response Team, the release states.

 This is an ongoing investigation with an outstanding arrest warrant and additional arrest warrants pending, the release states.
-If you have information that can help with this investigation call 970-945-0744.
+If you have information that can help with this investigation, call 970-945-0744.

 Support Local Journalism